 5871 S. 108th St., Hales Corners (414) 427-1400

 Enjoy the fish fry at this "old timey" bar and eatery featuring vintage ads and antiques on knotty pine paneling and a stone fireplace.
 Dinner includes your choice of beer-battered haddock, baked haddock or the Bosch haddock fish boil.
-Sides include marble rye, coarsely cut coleslaw with green pepper and dill, tartar sauce and skin-on French fries.
-Ask for a bowl of the clam chowder which is filled to the brim with clams, potatoes and celery.
+Sides include marble rye, coarsely cut coleslaw with green pepper and dill, tartar sauce and skin-on fries.
+Ask for a bowl of the clam chowder, which is filled to the brim with clams, potatoes and celery.

 Brighton Dale Links